 ‘[We’ve] had these two arguments.
 One is: is [Corbyn] electable?
 And the other is about the real issues.
 And the second one has been shielded because we’ve been having the first argument.’

-Again, how this change will play out in relation to Labour’s electoral ‘momentum’, is a question best left to psephologists.
-But we certainly may hope that such sustained critical analysis will bring into question the current binary choice between Blairism and Corbynism imposed by the two wings of left-of-centre politics.
-While each compete to be direct descendants of the over-idealised Attlee government, both ignore that the Labour administration of 1945 was marked above all by the attempt to concretely deal with the very real problems of their day through a coalition of widely divergent thinkers who worked together collectively by virtue of the parliamentary system.
-Both Tony Blair and Jeremy Corbyn instead operate on fixed ideologies that are defined precisely in opposition to one another which, inevitably, only lead to cliques of insiders and power struggles within the party.
-Instead of this zero-sum game, Clement Attlee saw his role as a chief delegator who needed to unify his party in service to common good of the country.
-For him, the coexistence of the creation of the NHS, the Welfare State and decolonisation, with the creation of NATO, nuclear weapons and the Anglo-American agreement was not a sign of contradiction but, instead, the natural outworking of parliamentary democracy.
+Again, how this change will play out in relation to Labour’s electoral ‘momentum’, is a question best left to psephologists (however suspect they have become).
+But we may certainly hope that sustained critical analysis will bring into question the current binary choice between Blairism and Corbynism.
+While each competes for the inherited mantle of the over-idealised Attlee government, both ignore that the Labour administration of 1945 onwards was marked above all by concrete attempts to address the very real problems of the day through a coalition of widely divergent thinkers operating the parliamentary system.
+Both Tony Blair and Jeremy Corbyn instead operate on fixed ideologies defined precisely in opposition to one another which, inevitably, leads to cliques of insiders and power struggles within the party.
+Instead of this zero-sum game, Clement Attlee saw his role as a chief delegator who needed to unify his party in service to the common good of the country.
+For him, the coexistence of the establishment of the NHS, the Welfare State and decolonisation, with the creation of NATO, nuclear weapons and the Anglo-American agreement was not a sign of contradiction but, instead, the natural outworking of parliamentary democracy.

-Of course, principled debate today over Trident renewal and foreign interventions deserve their place, but that must stand alongside collegiality, which is currently suffocated by the party’s internecine disputes.
-These, in turn, have starved the party of the space needed for fresh ideas.
-This is critical because, whilst a great deal of Keir Hardie’s original vision and Attlee’s later legislation came to form the basis of the post-war settlement, much of which continues to remain relevant today, other aspects soon became utterly unworkable.
+Of course, principled debate today over Trident renewal and foreign interventions deserve their place, but there must still be collegiality, which is currently suffocated by the party’s internecine disputes.
+These, in turn, have starved the party of the space needed for fresh ideas to emerge.
+This is critical because, whilst a great deal of Keir Hardie’s original vision and Attlee’s later legislation came to form the basis of the post-war settlement, much of which remains relevant today, other aspects soon became unworkable.
 Labour’s nationalisation of a full fifth of the British economy in the late 1940s was certainly rooted in Clause IV socialism, but it ultimately only served to demonstrate that the ‘lumbering machinery of economic planning could not deliver’ for the country.
-Likewise Attlee’s tight interlocking of the Labour party with the Trade Unions, after the repeal of the ‘Trade Disputes and Trade Union Act of 1927’, only entrenched Britain’s adversarial relationship between business and the unions, which had much to learn from those models on the continent which still retained elements of guild-like cooperation.
+Likewise, Attlee’s tight interlocking of the Labour party with the Trade Unions, after the repeal of the ‘Trade Disputes and Trade Union Act of 1927’, only entrenched Britain’s adversarial relationship between business and the unions, which had much to learn from those models on the continent which still retained elements of guild-like cooperation.

 These twin ideological issues of mass nationalisation and adversarial trade unionism continued to haunt Labour into the Wilson and Callaghan administrations.
-Along with the electoral failures of the 1980s, they provide the context for the creation of ‘New Labour’, which conceded to the post-Thatcherite consensus on these matters in order to pass radical reforms regarding fiscal policy and the institution of a minimum wage: one of the founding legislative principles of the Labour movement.
-Ultimately, though, these changes were undercut by the underlying neoliberal labour relations and economic structures.
-Under Tony Blair, unions’ memberships dwindled as they continued to occupy the role of outside aggressor and the government simply watched as manufacturing industries made way for the ever-growing financial sector.
+Along with the electoral failures of the 1980s, they provide the context for the creation of ‘New Labour’, which gave way to a post-Thatcherite consensus on these matters in order to pass radical reforms regarding fiscal policy and the institution of a minimum wage: one of the founding legislative principles of the Labour movement.
+Ultimately, these changes were undercut by the underlying neoliberal labour relations and economic structures.
+Under Tony Blair, union memberships dwindled as they occupied the role of outside aggressor and the government simply watched as manufacturing industries made way for the ever-growing financial sector.